 In fact, the global interest in product managers has almost doubled in the last 3 years.

 As the need to hire talented product managers skyrockets, the position itself becomes increasingly complex with ever-changing responsibilities and required skills.

 In most software companies, the product manager is responsible for the strategy, roadmap, and feature definition for their product or product line.
-However, the position may also include marketing, forecasting, and profit and loss responsibilities, and even helping to develop workplace culture.
+However, the position may also include marketing, forecasting, profit and loss responsibilities, and even helping to develop workplace culture.

 Needless to say, product management is a challenging role.
 With competing priorities, changing requirements, and the need to stay one step ahead of competitors, product managers have it tough!
 It’s a lot of pressure juggling all these responsibilities and keeping everything under control.